IntersectMBO/plutus/plutus-metatheory/src/Builtin/Constant/Type.lagda.md

 ## Imports

 ```
-open import Utils using (AtomicTyCon)
+open import Builtin.Constant.AtomicType
 ```

-## Type constants
+Type constants are either atomic, or pair, or lists.

-We have six base types referred to as type constants:

 ```
 data TyCon (Φ : Con) : Set where